petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 - Applications need to be configured to authenticate with Azure services such as Azure SQL Database, and Azure Key Vault
 - Client applications will need to authenticate discreet classes of users using a unified security approach - Contoso needs a unified strategy for authentication and authorization

-**NOTE**
+#### NOTE

-Locking down a Secure Cloud Application Strategy is the primary concern right now however, Contoso is growing - fast - so consideration for scale and performance should be included during design.
+Locking down a Secure Cloud Application Strategy is the primary concern right now.
+However, Contoso is growing _ _**fast**_ _ so consideration for scale and performance should be included during design.

 ### Contoso Current High-level Architecture
 ![image info](./images/ContosoHighlevelSecurity.png)

 ## Step 2: Design a Solution

-**Goal:** Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.
+**Goal:** Design a solution and prepare to present the solution to the target customer audience in a 15-minutes chalk-talk format.

-**Timeframe:** 60 minutes
+**Time-frame:** 60 minutes

 **Directions:** With all participants at your table, answer the following questions and list the answers on a flip chart:

-- **What customer business needs do you need to address with your solution?**
+- **What customer business needs do you need to be aware of in order to address the solution?**
 - **How would you design a Unified Identity Solution for Contoso that includes Contoso partners and customers?**
-- **What are some methods to effectively migrate users for both the External Partners and Customers from existing user stores into the new Unified Identity Solution?**
+- **What are the methods to migrate users effectively for both the External Partners and Customers from existing user stores into the new Unified Identity Solution?**
-- **How would you ensure data is encryption across the full stack for Contoso?**
+- **How would you ensure data encryption across the full stack for Contoso?**
-- **How would you design a solution where credential master keys (CMK) for data encrption, were managed by a regulated team such as in BYOK scenarios?**
+- **How would you design a solution where credential master keys (CMK) for data encryption, were managed by a regulated team such as in BYOK scenarios?**
 - **How would you control access to data, cloud resources, and LOB applications within the organization as well as reducing authorization management overhead?**
 - **How would you ensure robust application security design across all stages of development from POC to deployment in Production?**
 - **What methods can be used to abstract application secrets away from application configuration during development and deployment?**